0xsatya/cheetsheets/README.md

 # Cheetsheets
-This repo contains various cheetsheets on various programming languages.
+This repo contains cheetsheets on various programming languages.

 Stay focused and keep learning.